 While Global Entry sounds amazing, and it is, keep in mind that not everyone can qualify.
 Travelers must be pre-approved, and they must undergo a thorough background check and screening.
 You also have to complete an in-person interview at a designated Global Entry Enrollment Center after you apply and receive conditional approval.

-If you’re approved, you may want to apply for one of the credit cards that reimburses you for both Global Entry and TSA Precheck programs.
+If you’re approved, you may want to apply for one of the travel credit cards that reimburses you for both Global Entry and TSA Precheck programs.

 Benefits of Global Entry over TSA Precheck